cfengine/documentation/reference/components/cf-promises.markdown

 tags: [Components, cf-promises]
 ---

-# `cf-promises`

 Promise validator - used to verify that the promises used by the other components of CFEngine are syntactically valid. `cf-promises` does not execute any promises, but can syntax-check all of them.
 Configurations that make changes must be approved by this validator before being executed.

+## Command reference

     '--help'
        (-h) - Print the help message